 I was torn between categorising this wine as a Rich Spicy Red or a Smooth Elegant Red as it displays such rich fruit, spicy flavours and has such a velvety mouthfeel.
 It is worth decanting and letting this wine breathe for an hour or so before serving

-; read more about decanting in our blog
+; read more about decanting in my blog

 .
 This is drinking beautifully

 now and will improve in the bottle for a couple more years yet given the acidity and tannins which will soften further; if you can resist it and like a richer, more developed style, keep till 2019 or 2020.